nqpz/indirectassassin/README.txt

 Indirect Assassin has a web page at http://metanohi.name/projects/indirectassassin/ which always contains the newest version of the program.
-Indirect Assassin is also on Haskell's Hackage;
+At some point in the future, Indirect Assassin will also be on Haskell's Hackage.
-see http://

 Installation